Why Cybersecurity Governance Matters to Your Organization

 Cybersecurity risks are ever-evolving and expanding.
 69% of companies see compliance mandates driving spending, and a lack of cybersecurity governance can leave your company vulnerable to attacks from outside actors and current or former employees.
 Thoughtful governance ensures your business can:

-Whether in the public or private sector, an effective cybersecurity governance plan focused on risk management and security awareness will help decrease the risk your organization faces as system complexity increases.
+Whether in the public or private sector, an effective cybersecurity governance plan focused on risk management and security awareness will help decrease your organization’s risk as system complexity increases.

 4 Steps to Reduce Your Risk